odea-project/qAlgorithms/report/discussion_tests.md

 measurement quality through an operator.
-Especially for routine measurements, replicates and other series of very similar samples this involves comparing the different steps of a series with each other, ideally over hundreds of samples at once.
+Especially for routine measurements, replicates and other series of very similar samples this involves comparing the different steps of a series with each other, ideally over a large amount of samples at once.

 These requirements place significant restrictions on the possible ways to communicate the deluge of data that comes with (possibly)